Ragupathi-Chinnasamy/Kafka-TCP-Service/README.md

-# u4-Gateway-Service
+# Kafka-TCP-Service

-The **u4-Gateway-Service** is a scalable, high-performance TCP server designed to handle incoming connections from IoT devices, process their messages using Kafka, and return responses efficiently using a worker-pool pattern.
+The **Kafka-TCP-Service** is a scalable, high-performance TCP server designed to handle incoming connections from IoT devices, process their messages using Kafka, and return responses efficiently using a worker-pool pattern.

 ---